A Survey of Orthogonal Moments for Image Representation: Theory, Implementation, and Evaluation: Research Directions and Recent Advances

 \section{Research Directions and Recent Advances}

-In addition to defining new image moments, existing work mainly focuses on optimizing the classical moments listed in Sections II and III.
-As shown in Fig. 4, the current research directions in this field generally include: accurate calculation, fast calculation, robustness/invariance optimization, and definition extension.
-This section will introduce the above directions in detail along with the recent advances.
+In addition to defining new image moments, existing work mainly focuses on optimizing the classical moments listed in Sections 2 and 3.
+As shown in Figure 4, the current research directions generally include: accurate calculation, fast calculation, robustness/invariance optimization, definition extension, and application.
+This section will introduce the above directions along with the recent advances.